 Frith, Simon.
 “The Good, the Bad, and the Indifferent: Defending Popular Culture from the Populists.”
 Diacritics 21.4 (Winter 1991): 102-15.

 Gallaga, Peque, dir.
 Scorpio Nights.
-Rosauro de la Cruz, screenwriter, 1985.
+Scr.
+Rosauro de la Cruz.
+Regal Films, 1985.

 Hall, Stuart.
 “Notes on Deconstructing ‘The Popular.’”
 People’s History and Socialist Theory.
 Ed.
 Raphael Samuel.
 London: Routledge, 1981.
 227-39.

 Hebdige, Dick.
 Subculture: The Meaning of Style.
 London: Routledge, 1979.